 Feather Shawl (hand pleated and dyed silk, using arashi shibori)

 screen printed map of the slums of Kinshasa, pleated cloth

 the drawing of the entire city of Kinshasa from which I drew out certain portions using Illustrator and created a textile repeat

 Artist : Celeste Whitewolf

 Blankets wrap a child immediately after birth.
-The work I will create for this exhibition will emphasize the importance of blankets at a Native person’s death.
-I am making a Funeral Blanket that will wrap my body as I am buried pursuant to my Washut religious practices.
+The work created for this exhibition emphasizes the importance of blankets at a Native person’s death.
+This piece is a Funeral Blanket that will wrap my body as I am buried pursuant to my Washut religious practices.

 Funeral blankets are the blankets wrapped around a deceased person’s body.
 The Washut religion is a modern or current religion that initially began with the Seven Feathers religion.
 It is practiced generally at the Umatilla, Warm Springs and Yakima Indian reservations.